Category: Christian Living

 Repentance Begins with Conviction

 True repentance starts when you recognize that something in your life does not align with God’s will.
-This awareness is often brought by the Holy Spirit.
+This conviction is often brought by the Holy Spirit.

 Conviction is not meant to condemn you—it is meant to lead you back to God.
 It reveals what needs to change and opens the door for transformation.